AlmogJakov/Efficient-dynamic-LIS-algorithms/README.md

 <b>Note!</b> for each algorithm I created an animated image that illustrates the implementation.
 (The movement of the frames in the animation is relatively slow for the purpose of tracking each step).

 The algorithms work on input of numbers so that each number has a single instance (no repetitions).
+Challenge: modify the algorithms to work for the input of numbers with repeats.

 1️⃣ Return LIS number & length Complexity: nlog(n).
 2️⃣ Return all LIS Complexity: sumOfLIS * lengthOfLIS.